United Rugby Championship: Results

 Since its inception, the competition has been dominated by Irish teams; in 24 years of the competition, Ireland has provided 15 of the champions, and 13 runners-up.
 The dominant team in this era has been Leinster, who have appeared in eleven out of 15 playoff finals, been both a winner and runner up in the 'round-robin' era, and have won 9 league titles in total, including 'four in a row' between 2017 and 2021.
 The two closest rivals to this dominance have been domestic and European rivals Munster with four titles and five runners-up spots, and Welsh flagship Ospreys with two titles in the round-robin era and two in the play-offs era.
 Ulster, Connacht, Scarlets (twice, once as Llanelli Scarlets, once as Scarlets), Glasgow Warriors and Stormers have also taken home the title.
 The 2021–22 tournament marked the first title won by a South African team: the Stormers.
 That year's competition also featured the first grand final not to contain a single Irish team as the losing finalists, the Bulls, were also South African.

 No Italian side has yet reached an ordinary league final.
 The best play-off performances from the nation have been two quarter-final appearances: in 2019 and 2024 for Benetton Rugby for Italy.
 Benetton did however emerge as champions of the Covid-affected transitional championship, the Pro14 Rainbow Cup, which was designed to introduce the former Super Rugby sides to European rugby competition.
 Although not treated as a championship in the ordinary lineal line, the 2021 Rainbow Cup is considered an official URC competition, along with the defunct Celtic Cup knockout tournament.
 As such, every country in the competition has at least once taken home league-wide silverware.

 As of 2022, four Regional Shields will also be awarded annually.
 The inaugural winners of the Irish, Welsh, South African and Scottish-Italian URC Shields were Leinster, Ospreys, Stormers and Edinburgh respectively.

 By year

 League

 Below are the list of champions, runners-up and table toppers each season.

-Of the 19 seasons to 2025 that included play-offs, the same team both topped the table and won the play-offs on only eight occasions; Leinster on five occasions, Munster two and Glasgow Warriors once.
-Leinster are the only team to have achieved the feat in the URC era in 2025.
-Leinster have topped the table twelve times, including once in the 'league' era when doing so automatically the title.
-No Italian or South African team has ever topped the table, while three Welsh teams topped the table in the era when doing so won the title, but never in a season with play-offs – despite which, Welsh teams have gone on to win three play-off finals.
+Of the 20 seasons to 2026 that included play-offs, the same team both topped the table and won the play-offs on eight occasions; Leinster on five occasions, Munster two and Glasgow Warriors once.
+Leinster are the only team to have achieved the feat in the URC era, in 2025.
+Leinster have topped the table twelve times, including once in the 'league only' era when doing so automatically the title.
+No Italian or South African team has ever topped the table, while three Welsh teams topped the table in the 'league only' era when doing so won the title, but never in a season with play-offs – despite which, Welsh teams have gone on to win three play-off finals.